Sirex noctilio: Adult

-The sirex woodwasp has a sturdy, cylindrical body without a waist, but with a pointed abdomen.
+The European woodwasp has a sturdy, cylindrical body without a waist, but with a pointed abdomen.
 The female body is 15–36 mm, and the male is 9–32 mm long.
 Both sexes have long, black, bristle-shaped antennae, which are rather close together.

 The body of the male is black, except for the orange middle part of the abdomen.
 The wings are yellowish-translucent and the antennae are black.
 The front pair of legs have a yellowish-orange colour, the back pair is heavily thickened and is coloured black on the posterior splint and tarsus, while the femur is orange.

 The females are iron blue, and have orange legs and black antennae.
 This is a notable distinction from S. juvencus, which has red antennae.
-The females also have yellowish wings.
-The ovipositor is below the tapering tip of the abdomen.
+The females also have yellowish wings, though browner than the male's wings.
+The ovipositor is below the tapering tip of the abdomen, and is strengthened with zinc to aid drilling into wood.
 The sting is connected with the mycetangia, which are special organs on the abdomen, where the female stores the oidiae (asexual fungus spores), from broken segments of hyphae.
 These spores are deposited, together with the eggs, in the host tree wood to germinate.
 Both larvae and adults have strong mandibles and can drill through lead plates.

 Larva

-The larvae of the sirex woodwasp are almost colourless and only have three stub-shaped pairs of sterna.
+The larvae of the European woodwasp are almost colourless and only have three stub-shaped pairs of sterna.
 They cut through host wood with their powerful mandibles.
 They have a pointed, dark tip at their rear end, which presses the drilling dust on the walls of the borehole.
 They closely resemble other larvae in the genus Sirex.
+A detailed description of the larva of this species was first given in 2021.

 Native and introduced range

-The native habitat of the sirex woodwasp is the temperate Palearctic realm, ranging from Maghreb over Europe, Siberia, and Mongolia, to the Kamchatka Peninsula.
+The native habitat of the European woodwasp is the temperate Palearctic realm, ranging from Maghreb in northwest Africa, throughout Europe, and across Asia in Siberia and Mongolia to the Kamchatka Peninsula.
 They live in deep pine-rich forests.